fbpx Skip to main content

 RE Staff

-Mr Peter Hornak, BA, MA (Director of Religious Education)
+Mr Peter Hornak, BA, MA (Senior Lead – Head of Religious Education)

 • BA in Catholic Theology and Philosophy, (All Hallows, Dublin, Ireland)